 The game itself is swift.
 Two hours and finished.
 Two 45 minute running time halves, with a 15 minute intermission.
 Maybe an additional three or four minutes tacked on at the end for ‘extra time’ for injuries and delays.
 No frills in the stadium.
 Two so-so American substandard video boards that show live action but for any controversial replay, you must look behind you on small monitors as they are not shown to the masses.
 No music, no bands and no silly spectator scoreboard games.
 It’s a soccer match, plain and simple.

 However what you can do is make a wager on the contest right inside the stadium with legal betting booths scattered throughout.
-Are you paying attention head-in-the-sand U.S. sports commissioners?
+How long will it be before we can get the Jets and points at the Meadowlands?

 Our seats were terrific- about a dozen rows off the field on what would be about the 30 yard line.
 The stadium is so compact that a portion of those in the first row could literally reach out and touch the players during throw-ins and corner kicks.
 And both benches are recessed into the stands so no sight lines are compromised.
-The seats are packed together, helping to temper the 35 degree temps.
+The seats are packed together, helping to ease the 35-degree temps.

 The match kicks-off promptly at 7:45 pm following introductions that paralleled a middle school graduation ceremony.
 And as soon as the ball was kicked, 38,999 fans (not including the 4000 from Everton and me) starting singing: